nicolasgasco/baobab_ecommerce_mern/README.md

 # Baobab - Conscious e-commerce
 Final project of Web Development bootcamp.
 E-commerce with eco-friendly products.
 Browse, buy, pay, and rate the available products.

+_Except for some minor maintainance to migrate from hosting on Heroku to Render, this project hasn't been touched since July 2021 and is thus a representation of my skills at that point in time_

 ![Screenshot of Baobab](https://res.cloudinary.com/ngasco/image/upload/v1641754569/baobab_preview_xaratt.png "Screenshot of Baobab")

 ## Stack